KatyBrown/plot_phylo/man/pages/parameters.md

 ### `width`
 (`float`, Default 10)
 Desired width of the tree, in axis units.
 Default 10.

+### `auto-ax`
+(`bool`, Default True)

+If True, axis limits are determined automatically to best visualise the tree.
+If False, the user should determine the axis limits directly using matplotlib functionality.
+Axis limits can still be adjusted later if auto_ax is True.

 ## Visualisation Options
 ### `show_axis`